trueos/trueos-docs/trueos-handbook/introducing.rst

 or typing :command:`pkg install virtualbox-ose` on the command line will install all required dependencies.
-If installing |trueos| inside a virtual machine, referred to as a "guest", installing the "virtualbox-ose-additions" package (also known as VirtualBox Guest Additions) will greatly improve the performance of |trueos| or any other guest operating system.
+If installing |trueos| inside a virtual machine, referred to as a "guest", installing the *virtualbox-ose-additions* package (also known as VirtualBox Guest Additions) will greatly improve the performance of |trueos| or any other guest operating system.
 The guest additions add mouse pointer integration, shared folders between the host and guest (depending on the guest OS),